gradle/gradle/design-docs/testing-improvements.md

 - No partial XML results available when process crashes (see first story for more)

-## Story: Aggregate HTML test report can be generated using internal class

-- Rename `DefaultTestReport`.
-- Restore `DefaultTestReport` from the revision released for Gradle 1.3.
-- Refactor to share as much implementation as practical, while keeping the public API of `DefaultTestReport` backwards compatible with 1.3.

-### Test coverage

-- A basic integration test to smoke test that it generates something without blowing up.

 ## Story: HTML test report generation is efficient

 HTML report is generated from the binary format, not from XML results